tdwg/rs.tdwg.org/html/stds-pages/output/poss/index.md

 ---
-title: Plant Occurrence and Status Scheme
+title: Plant Occurrence and Status Scheme (POSS)
 summary: A standard for recording the relationship between a plant and a place
 cover_image: https://images.unsplash.com/photo-1524235975426-093c4bf9a327
 cover_image_by: Dieter de Vroomen